Subscribe

 Deadlock

+The star of her kit is the Barrier Mesh wall, which can be dynamically used in a range of situations to discourage enemies.
 Her Sound Sensors aren’t built to watch flanks, but they’re incredibly annoying to deal with in defensive or post-plant setups when placed unpredictably.
-GravNet is an excellent ability too, letting you punish enemies by not only limiting movement but also forcing them to crouch.
-Her ultimate, however, is extremely difficult to find value with, unless you know some quirky lineups.
+Now a signature ability, GravNet is excellent for crowd control, letting you punish enemies by not only limiting movement but also forcing them to crouch.
+Her ultimate, however, can be extremely difficult to find value with, unless you know some quirky lineups.

-C Tier:
+C Tier

 These agents are definitely not the best picks in the game at the moment, but they can be successful if played to their strengths.
 Most of them are difficult to master, so you’d need to have a lot of hours on them to achieve the badge of experience.